How it works

 What will happen if I forget to take my chlorpromazine?

 If you forget to take this medication for a few days, your old symptoms might start coming back.
-If this has happened, talk to your doctor without delay.
+If this happens, talk to your doctor without delay.

 Stopping the use of chlorpromazine